LLNL/maestrowf/docs/Maestro/how_to_guides/running_with_flux.md

 #### Launch Maestro inside the batch job/Flux broker

 When you are inside a Flux batch job, or start a Flux broker inside of a SLURM or LSF allocation, Flux will automatically export the `FLUX_URI`.
 In this case you can simply execute `maestro run <specification>` inside of that broker/allocation and it will read that environment variable and submit all jobs to that broker.
 The primary concern here will be you may want/need to account for Maestro's conductor process consuming resources on one of the cores, depending on how often conductor sleeps and how resource intensive your processes are.

+!!! warning "Environment Variables, SSH Behavior"

+    The `FLUX_URI` environment variable is only set in the shell started by Flux for a job.
+Like SLURM, if you separately SSH into a batch allocation, `FLUX_URI` (and similar variables like SLURM's `SLURM_JOB_ID`) will not be present.
+While `flux proxy <uri/jobid>` can display this info, commands executed outside of Flux's control (anyting not wrapped by `flux run`,  `flux submit`, etc) will run on the local node, not within the allocation.
+Therefore, rely on these environment variables only within the launched job shell or access them via `flux proxy` or other scheduler commands for querying job information.

 #### Launch Maestro external to the batch job/Flux broker

 !!! success "Recommended Option"

 On HPC clusters this often means running Maestro on the login node, but can be any machine that has ssh access to node/allocation that the Flux broker is running in.
 This option has the benefit that Maestro's conductor process does not consume allocation resources, and also that the allocation terminating early does not interrupt conductor's management of the study and leave it in an error state.
-There are multiple recipes for this, which vary in complexity based on machine configuration and flux version.
-See the Flux docs for more thorough discussions of this process on the non flux native machines such as [Slurm](https://flux-framework.readthedocs.io/en/latest/quickstart.html#starting-a-flux-instance) and [LSF](https://flux-framework.readthedocs.io/en/latest/tutorials/lab/coral.html).
+There are multiple recipes for this, which vary in complexity based on machine configuration and Flux version.
+See the Flux docs for more thorough discussions of this process on the non Flux native machines such as [Slurm](https://flux-framework.readthedocs.io/en/latest/quickstart.html#starting-a-flux-instance) and [LSF](https://flux-framework.readthedocs.io/en/latest/tutorials/lab/coral.html).

-* Current versions of flux (~>0.40)
+* Current versions of Flux (~>0.40)

     This process becomes much easier in the newest Flux versions which have native support for resolving nested uri on both SLURM and LSF; see more discussion in the flux documentation linked earlier